Pencilcaseman/zpack/README.md

 # zpack

-A fast, configurable module system that builds packages from source
+A fast, configurable module system that builds packages from source.